-In vivo cell ablation is a useful research method to study the development, function, interaction and regeneration of cells or tissues in a multicellular context.
-Working with zebrafish embryos, one can combine in vivo cell ablation with multicolor live imaging techniques and numerous forms of genetic or pharmaceutical manipulations due to the aquatic life style, small size, external development and transparency of these embryos (Lieschke and Currie, 2007; Weber and Köster, 2013).
-To obtain spatial and temporal control over the cell type to be ablated, and to avoid collateral tissue damage associated with invasive ablation techniques, inducible genetic cell ablation methods were developed.
-Cell type specific or subcellular-specific expression of the phototoxic fluorescent protein KillerRed (KR) (Bulina et al., 2006) or SuperNova (Takemoto et al., 2013) can be used to generate radicals upon excitation either resulting in cell death or destruction of the targeted organelle (Teh et al., 2010; de Anda et al., 2010; Korzh et al., 2011).
-Its use though is restricted to tissues accessible by the often shallow light penetration.
-Expression of the bacterial enzyme nitroreductase (NTR) does not require light but prodrug uptake of the expressing tissue to elicit induction of cell death through enzyme mediated prodrug conversion into a p53-independent DNA damaging compound.
-(Cui et al., 1999; Djeha et al., 2005).
-Depending on the prodrug used, cell death will be restricted to the NTR-expressing cell population as is the case for the antibiotic metronidazole (MTZ).
-Alternatively with the prodrug CB1954, NTR non-expressing neighbouring cells are killed by a spread of the toxic compound, a process called bystander effect which is desirable in cancer therapy applications (Bridgewater et al., 1997; Djeha et al., 2005; Lipinski et al., 2006).
-NTRmediated metronidazole-induced cell ablation has been widely used in zebrafish in several tissues including rod photoreceptors, pancreatic β -cells and hepatocytes (Curado et al., 2007; Davison et al., 2007; Pisharath, 2007; Chen et al., 2011; White and Mumm, 2013).
-An even improved NTR-variant with faster kinetics was recently reported in zebrafish increasing the effectiveness and versatility of this ablation system (Mathias et al., 2014).
-If two cell types are to be ablated independently though, a second, NTR-independent ablation system is necessary.
-It is desireable to complement existing methods by a cell ablation system available in zebrafish that directly activates apoptosis as a non-lytic endogenous cellular mechanism of cell death and that uses well-established drugs with high activity in almost all tissues.
+In vivo cell ablation is a useful research method with which to study the development, function, interaction and regeneration of cells or tissues in a multicellular context.
+Working with zebrafish embryos, one can combine in vivo cell ablation with multicolor live-imaging techniques and numerous forms of genetic or pharmaceutical manipulations due to the aquatic lifestyle, small size, external development and transparency of these embryos (Lieschke and Currie, 2007; Weber and Köster, 2013).
+To obtain spatial and temporal control over the cell type to be ablated, and to avoid collateral tissue damage that is associated with invasive ablation techniques, inducible genetic cell ablation methods were developed.
+Cell type-specific or subcellular-specific expression of the phototoxic fluorescent proteins KillerRed (KR) (Bulina et al., 2006) or SuperNova (Takemoto et al., 2013) can be used to generate radicals upon excitation, which either results in cell death or in destruction of the targeted organelle (Teh et al., 2010; de Anda et al., 2010; Korzh et al., 2011).
+However, its use is restricted to tissues accessible by the often shallow light penetration.
+Expression of the bacterial enzyme nitroreductase (NTR) does not require light but instead uses the pro-drug uptake of the expressing tissue to elicit induction of cell death through enzyme-mediated pro-drug conversion into a p53-independent DNA-damaging compound (Cui et al., 1999; Djeha et al., 2005).
+Depending on the pro-drug used, cell death will be restricted to the NTR-expressing cell population, as is the case for the antibiotic metronidazole.
+Alternatively, with the pro-drug CB1954, NTR non-expressing neighboring cells are killed by the spread of the toxic compound, a process called 'bystander effect', which is desirable in cancer therapy applications (Bridgewater et al., 1997; Djeha et al., 2005; Lipinski et al., 2006).
+NTR-mediated metronidazole-induced cell ablation has been widely used in zebrafish in several tissues, including rod photoreceptors, pancreatic β-cells and hepatocytes (Curado et al., 2007; Davison et al., 2007; Pisharath, 2007; Chen et al., 2011; White and Mumm, 2013).
+An improved NTR variant with faster kinetics was recently reported in zebrafish, increasing the effectiveness and versatility of this ablation system (Mathias et al., 2014).